dashyanngkachru/Data-Analysis-and-Modeling/README.md

 # Data Analysis and Modeling
 Data Analysis and Modeling using R

-# NOTE: To see the HTML output of this project (R Markdown code + Output from plots), click on https://dashyanngkachru.github.io/dashyanngkachru.github.io_DataAnalysis_and_Modeling_toCheck_effectOn_birthweight_of_baby/
+# NOTE: Kindly click on https://dashyanngkachru.github.io/dashyanngkachru.github.io_DataAnalysis_and_Modeling_toCheck_effectOn_birthweight_of_baby/ to see the HTML output of this project (R Markdown code + Output from plots)

 ## Dataset variables (1000 births):